 insulation gets compressed.
 Squashed insulation doesn't

 perform very well!
-The mineral wool loft insulation works
+The mineral wool attic insulation works

 because of the air trapped inside the insulation and if you